diegotorres03/web-components-repository/docs/step-by-step.md

  ...
 ```

-for `#get-current-level` data set, we are only using a get query, no trigger for now.
+For `#get-current-level` data set, we are only using a get query, no trigger for now.
 ```html
    <data-set id="current-level" trigger="#game-board" on="levelup">